 I’ve thought of Bill often over the years, and in 2003, along with my friend Tim who was with me in Vietnam, we visited the Vietnam War memorial in Washington, D.C.
 While there, Tim and I honored Bill and several others killed during our tour of duty.
 We also honored other friends who were killed in Vietnam at one time or another during the war.
 I took etchings of them and keep them in a folder of personal belongings.
 I also have the shoe lace from one of Bill’s boots, which was made into a necklace with a crucifix.
 I take it out and look at it from time to time.

 Several years ago I connected with Bill’s daughter that he never met.
-I was very happy to find that rather than being downcast by the tragic loss of her father, she is a cheerful enthusiastic young lady who now champions various Veteran’s causes.
+I was very happy to find that rather than being downcast by the tragic loss of her father, she is a cheerful, upbeat young lady who now champions various Veteran’s causes.
 She has a family of her own and still lives in her hometown of Everly, Iowa, near her mother and sister.

-On Memorial Day, in addition to Bill, I think of all our warriors who have passed, and also of the families they left behind…and I wish the best for them all.
+Each Memorial Day, in addition to Bill, I think of all our warriors who have passed, in all of our wars, and also of the families they left behind…and I wish the best for them all.